screeps/docs/api/source/Store.md

 }
 ```

-Returns capacity of this store for the specified resource, or total capacity if `resource` is undefined.
+Returns capacity of this store for the specified resource.
+For a general purpose store, it returns total capacity if `resource` is undefined.

 {% api_method_params %}
 resource (optional) : string